ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 ### Intent-based

-In intent-based bots, **intents** are defined roughtly as "actions the users may want to do".
+In intent-based bots, **intents** are defined roughly as "actions the users may want to do".
 With respect to a strict, keyword-based tree structure, intent-based bots may switch from an intent to another much more easily (because they lack a strict tree-based routing) and may use advanced AI techniques to understand what the user is actually trying to accomplish and perform the required action.

 Advanced voice assistants such as Siri and Alexa use variations of this intent-based system.
 However, as their owners are usually familiar with, interacting with an intent-based bot doesn't always feel natural, especially when the available intents don't match the user's expectation and the bot ends up triggering an unexpected action.
 In the long run, this ends with users carefully second-guessing what words and sentence structures activate the response they need and eventually leads to a sort of "magical incantation" style of prompting the agent, where the user has to learn what is the "magical sentence" that the bot will recognize to perform a specific intent without misunderstandings.